-- □ Habitat for game and non game species of wildlife that depend upon forests for all or part of their life (deer, turkey, etc.), plus the economic activity for rural communities that cater to hunters and fishermen each year over \$1.1 billion in 1999, - Watershed protection for Iowa's stream and rivers, reducing sediment Iowa's number one water pollutant, since 50% of Iowa's forests are on slopes greater than 10% and the other 50% are right along floodplain areas, - Economic development in terms of the timber that is harvested, in 2000 that involved over \$14 million paid to landowners, and over \$1 billion in economic activity in harvesting and processing of the 89 million board feet of standing timber into wood products. - □ Air quality enhancement as the standing and living trees absorb toxic carbon and other pollutants, - □ Outdoor recreation for property owners, neighbors, and visitors to our state, as fall color viewing in NE Iowa alone brings in over \$5.9 million to local economies.
+- □ Habitat for game and non game species of wildlife that depend upon forests for all or part of their life (deer, turkey, etc.), plus the economic activity for rural communities that cater to hunters and fishermen each year over \$1billion annually. - Watershed protection for Iowa's stream and rivers, reducing sediment Iowa's number one water pollutant, since 50% of Iowa's forests are on slopes greater than 10% and the other 50% are right along floodplain areas. - Wood based economic Activity, in 2008 over \$25 million was paid to directly to landowners for standing timber, Iowa wood based businesses had over \$4 billion in sales, employed 18,000 Iowans and had a payroll of \$916,000. - ☐ Air quality enhancement as the standing and living trees absorb toxic carbon and other pollutants. - □ Outdoor recreation for property owners, neighbors, and visitors to our state, as fall color viewing in NE Iowa alone brings in over \$6 million to local economies.